-It was the ideas more than the storytelling that made Super Deluxe a path-breaking narrative, a film that deserves more than one watch to understand the depth of the narrative and characterization.
+It is the perfect combination of ideas and storytelling that makes Super Deluxe a path-breaking narrative.
+It is a film that deserves more than one watch to understand the depth of its compelling narrative and characterization.

-The film is a blend of everything; there is ambition, sexuality, romance, political commentary, porn, black comedy, some WTF moment, and most importantly it has Raskutty!!
+Super Deluxe is a blend of everything, there is ambition, sexuality, romance, political commentary, porn, black comedy, some WTF moment, and most importantly, there is Raskutty!

 Raskutty is love!